ewahner/LinqPad/README.md

 In the credSource connection ctor add the FQDN to your Source and what you wish to compare to in the credTest.

+#####TimeSheet
+Ever have to create a timesheet to provide the hours that you worked to your employer.
+This script will scan the EventLog looking for Logon/Logoff events and calculate the amount of time worked and then produce an Excel Spreadsheet, where it drops the information.

+If you don't have a c:\DL directory it will create one for you.
+If you don't like that location change it.

+The premise of this application is for users that work remotely and have to VPN and RDP to a machine.
+If you want this to work for non-RDP session you might have to look for different event ids.